 Resources & links to more information

-6. Breakout Sessions & Asynchronous Learning
+6. Breakout Sessions & Virtual Networking

 Breakout sessions, or breakout rooms, allow attendees to participate in more specific learning modules and have more control over their own virtual learning experience.

 Breakout sessions will have designated topics and speakers.
-They emulate the feeling of a trade show or conference, where there is both a main room and event, but also different rooms and sessions for people to attend at their own liberty.
+They emulate the feeling of a trade show or conference, where there is both a main room and event and different rooms and sessions for people to attend at their own liberty.

 7. Small Roundtable Discussions